k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

-You now are running a development environment of `kubernetes` called `kind`, in Module 3, we will run a different flavour, called `k3s`, which is a real kubernetes distribution.
-This is to showcase, that a vendor and a consumer will likely use different infrastructure. kind is often used in CICD, but it runs `kubernetes in docker` and the reason we re currently using it, is that I had to quickly switch.
+You now are running a development environment of `kubernetes`, in Module 3, we will run a different flavour, called `k3s`, which is a real kubernetes distribution.
+This is to showcase, that a vendor and a consumer will likely use different infrastructure.

-On the positive side, it ll allow us to argue if running this entire BoB-generation inside CI/CD is an option.
+This lab module 1 has also been executed on `kind`, which is often used in CI/CD, but it runs `kubernetes in docker` allowing us to argue if running this entire BoB-generation inside CI/CD is an option.
+In the repo, there are `BoB` produced for a variety of kubernetes's/archs and I will be adding a discussion of their differences soon.
-To safe you the config, the following repo contains settings that  WIP: 🤣 __will__ work 😂

 ::remark-box
 ---
 kind: warning
 ---
-LIVE REWRITE OF THIS LAB ONGOING RIHGT NOW

-The reason this is not very clean right now, is that `k0s` turned out to have a triggering issue that I just couldn't find the root cause of.
-So while suboptimal, we ll use `kind` -> USING FULL CLUSTER NOW until further notice
+THIS LAB IS ALPHA, live rewrites `could` be going on.

+This means, the writing on the left here can change in real time.
+Since you have found this lab, you likely know Constanze, and should something happen that you have issue with, please, ping her in your usual communication channel (`icmp` may not be the right one 🤣)
 ::